poethan/AlphaMWE/README.md

 Miss.
 Sheila Lavado Muñoz

 # Acknowledgment
-We are grateful to the continuous support from Roise McGagh, Paolo Bolzoni, Lorin Sweeney, Eoin Treacy and Yi Lu on the corpus.
+We are especially grateful to all the colleagues who contributed to the creation of this open source corpus from each language pair.
+We thank the continuous support from Roise McGagh, Paolo Bolzoni, Lorin Sweeney, Eoin Treacy and Yi Lu on the corpus in various ways.

 # news: